-Also of interest to Kansas producers is the establishment of a federal vaccination bank with priority to Foot and Mouth disease, and the legalization of industrial hemp with a crop insurance program.
+Also of interest to Kansas producers is the establishment of a federal vaccination bank with priority to Foot and Mouth disease.

 The nutrition title (Title IV: SNAP), the most controversial part of the bill, which held up passage earlier in the year due to revisions regarding work requirements in the House version, ended up with virtually no change.